Go Beyond Book Club

 Book club party on The Book Club Blogger

-A book club party made simply with inexpensive flags and create your own red, white and blue table runner purchase at a fabric store
+A book club party made simply with inexpensive flags and create your own red, white and blue table runner purchased at a fabric store

 book club party on The Book Club Blogger